status-im/specs/docs/draft/13-3rd-party.md

 ## Abstract

-In this specification, we discuss 3rd party APIs that Status relies on.
+This specification discusses 3rd party APIs that Status relies on.
 These APIs provide various capabilities such as:
 - communicate with the Ethereum network
 - allow users to see address and transaction details on external website
 - get fiat/crypto exchange rates